 Jordana comes from an events background with over seven years’ experience in the sector.
 From budget management to creating design concepts, through to on the day strategy and operations, Jordana has managed a wide spectrum of events from corporate and private events to charity fundraisers and brand launches.
 Throughout these roles, Jordana held responsibility for internal and external communications with a focus on brand management and social media marketing.

-Jordana graduated from the University of Stirling with a BA Hons in Business Studies and Marketing, and is currently undertaking a Social Media Marketing diploma.
+Jordana graduated from the University of Stirling with a BA Hons in Business Studies and Marketing.

 Stella is a seasoned executive assistant with more than 25 years of experience working across a range of sectors, and a particular focus on supporting Executive C Level management and Board.